omnicode/lara-validation/README.md

 It might be cases, that it is required to apply different rules during create or update, meanwhile sharing part of the rules:

 ```
-// this validation will require first_name, last_name and email
+// this validation will validate first_name, last_name and email
 public function validationDefault()
 {
 	$this->validator